 Risk Factors of Clogged Arteries Include:

-- Eating a diet high in cholesterol, processed food, and saturated and trans fats.
+- Eating a diet high in cholesterol, processed food, and saturated and trans fats

-- Lack of exercise and sedentary lifestyle
+- Lack of exercise or leading a sedentary lifestyle

 - High blood pressure